When You’re In a Relationship but Always Feel Alone

 It’s not just that you feel sad, desolate, or disappointed… it’s that this loneliness with your partner can have devastating consequences for you in the long term.

 Consider the fact that this is like being with a toxic person.
-They take from you, consume you, until there is nothing left of yourself.
+They take and take from you, without reciprocating anything, until there is nothing left of you.

 Suddenly you start suffering from anxiety attacks and depression.
 Why?
 The answer lies in the person who you still keep by your side.